tizcoppoli/ms2-memory-game/README.md

  - There are six levels in total.
  - Each level starts with a sequence of world landmarks to memorize.
- - The difficulty is progressive.Llevel one starts with just one picture, level two with two pictures etc...
+ - The difficulty is progressive.
+Level one starts with just one picture, level two with two pictures etc...
  - The user has a few seconds to memorize the sequence.
  - The user needs to match all the elements in order to proceed with the next level.
  - If the user makes a mistake, the game is over.